2011 Sawyerville–Eoline tornado

 2011 EF3 tornado in Alabama, U.S.

-On the afternoon of April 27, 2011, a large, long-tracked, and destructive low-end EF3 tornado, known as the Sawyerville–Eoline tornado, moved across Central Alabama, in the United States, moving through areas near numerous towns along its 72.1 mi track, including Tishabee, Sawyerville, Havana and Eoline.
+On the afternoon of April 27, 2011, a large, long-tracked, and destructive EF3 tornado, known as the Sawyerville–Eoline tornado, moved across Central Alabama, in the United States, moving through areas near numerous towns along its 72.1 mi track, including Tishabee, Sawyerville, Havana and Eoline.
 The tornado killed seven, injured 52, and impacted hundreds of structures.
 It occurred as part of the largest tornado outbreak in modern history, and was one of 21 EF3-rated tornadoes to be confirmed that day.

 The tornado first touched down in Greene County, immediately producing EF2-rated damage to areas directly northwest of Tishabee.
 Damage was inflicted to several structures and trees as the tornado moved into the Sawyerville area, where EF3 damage was inflicted to more structures.
 The tornado maintained a wide and long swath of EF3 intensity at its center as it hit Eoline.
 The tornado would gradually weaken before lifting east of West Blocton.
 The tornado devastated areas in Central Alabama which it impacted; seven people were killed.
 The tornado had maximum estimated windspeeds of 145 mph, classifying it as an EF3 tornado on the Enhanced Fujita scale.